ioilmio/Catalogue/README.md

 - to run the dev server `npm start`
 - to build the project `npm run build`

-1. open a browser and go to `localhost:3000`
+1. Open a browser and go to `localhost:3000`
-2. filter based on your taste
+2. Filter based on your taste
-3. Click on the image or the name of the drink you like;
+3. Click on the image or the name of the drink you like
-4. Follow instructions;
+4. Follow instructions
 5. Enjoy your drink!